-However, the unrestricted deficit is due primarily to:
+However, the change in unrestricted net position from 2016 to 2017 is due primarily to:

-- \$548,160 net pension liability, an actuarialy estimated amount required to be recorded under GASB statement 68, for which the District expects to continue to make yearly contributions based on rates established by PERA. - \$910,668 of election costs incurred during 2016, which will be collected from the tier entities in 2017.
+- Increase in net pension liability from \$548,160 to \$672,589, an actuarially estimated amount required to be recorded under GASB statement 68, for which the District expects to continue to make yearly contributions based on rates established by PERA. - Election cost expenditures of \$910,668 were incurred in 2016, and subsequently repaid in full to the District's general fund in 2017.